sredna43/fantasygolfapp/README.md

-# Master's Fantasy UI
+# Fantasy Golf App

-expo app
+Let's make an app do to fantasy golf the way I want to :) simple... right?